 Related Reading: Top 5 Emojis Guys Use When They Love You

-This way, rather than appearing abrupt and dismissive, you get to gently break it people that no, you have not yet heard the new Taylor Swift album 15,000 times.
-Hopefully they forgive you and you get a second date.
+This way, rather than appearing abrupt and dismissive, you get to gently break it to people that no, you have not yet heard the new Taylor Swift album 15,000 times.
+Hopefully, they forgive you and you get a second date.

 5. Ask interesting questions

-So, you’re wondering, ‘am I a dry texter?’, remember that the secret to a good conversation in any form is to appear interested in the other party.
-Even if you don’t really want to read/hear about their co-worker’s annoying laugh over and over, it bodes well for any relationship if you ask questions.
+So, you’re wondering, “Am I a dry texter?”, and more importantly, racking your brains over how to not have dry conversations over text.
+Remember that the secret to a good conversation in any form is to appear interested in the other party.
+Even if you don’t really want to read/hear about their coworker’s annoying laugh over and over, it bodes well for any relationship if you ask questions.